mssun/rpython-by-example/rlib/index.rst

 Modules (rlib)
 ==============

-There are many general useful modulesin RPython's standard library (also called rlib) .
+There are many general useful modules in RPython's standard library (also called rlib).
+For example, ``rmd5`` and ``rsha`` are libraries for hashing. ``rsre`` is a regular expression library.
+In this section, we will use some examples to show commonly used libraries.

+Here is a full list of rlib.

 * buffer
 * cache